YMCA Queensland Youth Parliament: Other programs

 Queensland Youth Parliament's Executive runs other programs alongside the Youth Parliament to promote political and civic engagement in young Queenslanders.
 This includes the "Your Voice Heard Blog" featuring blog posts and opinion pieces from Youth Members and other young Queenslanders, and various summits and forums.

 In 2021, the program ran its first ever Regional Tour, aimed at promoting youth engagement with politics in rural areas.

 History

 The first Australian Youth Parliament was held in Brisbane in 1963 as a one time event, based on the American "YMCA Youth and Government" concept, however Queensland's program didn't begin until much later.

 The first session of the YMCA Queensland Youth Parliament was held in 1996 and has been run annually since.
-Currently the program is in its 28th year, and thousands of young people have been involved in the program.
+The program is entering its 31st iteration.